samueljun/tomato-clock/README.md

 ### Firefox

-- For live reloading in a clean Firefox instance:
+- For live reloading in a clean Firefox instance, install and use the [`web-ext`](https://www.npmjs.com/package/web-ext) command line tool:

   ```sh
   cd src